gtech-mulearn/Top-100-Coders/profile/aswanthvc@mulearn.md

-# Aswanth V C (
+# Aswanth V C (Full-Stack Web and Mobile Developer)

 ### About Me

-> I'm a dedicated BCA student with a profound love for coding.
+> I'm a passionate BCA student with a profound love for coding.
 Self-taught and versatile, I excel in full-stack development, specializing in Android and Flutter app creation.
 My journey has been a personal one, honing my technical skills and problem-solving abilities.
 I'm eager to embrace new opportunities and turn innovative concepts into digital solutions.

 ### Portfolio Highlights